As a rider, you have to be prepared for road emergencies, and pack SMART.

 6. Roadside toolkit.
 That said, it's helpful to have a basic set of tools with you in case your bike breaks down.
 Make sure it contains the types of wrenches and sockets that are compatible with your particular bike.

 7. Fix-A-Flat (or tire repair kit).
-A cheap can of Fix-A-Flat can save your bacon when you run over a nail out on the open road.
+A cheap can of Fix-A-Flat and small air pump. can save your bacon when you run over a nail out on the open road.
 A few minutes later, you'll be back in business - and may not even be late to your destination.

 8. Compressor pump.
 If your tire really is flat and you're far from civilization, you'll need to inflate it somehow.
 A portable air compressor can plug into your bike's phone charger and re-inflate your tire in about ten minutes' time.

 9. Personal items and supplies.
 Extra bandannas, earplugs, an extra phone battery, nuts and bolts for repairs, fuses, wiring, visor cleaner, a small first aid kit.
-Sunscreen, granola bar, matches ... well, you know.
+Sunscreen, granola bar, bottle of water, matches, wet wipes to clean flies of visors ... well, you know.

 10. Spare gloves.
 Like bandannas, your riding gloves can get pretty wet and rank after a day of riding.
 A second pair can make your journey a lot more comfortable.